Management Bulletin 13-04

 - Specify the parent’s right to a hearing and the deadline for requesting a hearing; and

-- Specify the deadline to file an appeal of the hearing result to the Child Development Division (CDD).
+- Specify the deadline to file an appeal of the hearing result to the Early Education Division (EED).

 If the action is one the parent can correct, such as providing a specific piece of documentation or paying family fees, the NOA should specify that the parent can correct the NOA by completing the action.